top of page

 For more conflicts, visit the FamilySearch Wiki Page regarding Servicemen in Wars.

-How to Search For Records
+How to Do Genealogy Research For Military Records

 When you have identified an ancestor that may have served in a war, or you have a heavy dose of curiosity, follow these steps to search military records.